Richard Cantillon

-Biography
+Early life

 While details regarding Richard Cantillon's life are scarce, it is thought that he was born sometime during the 1680s in County Kerry, Ireland.
 He was son to land-owner Richard Cantillon of Ballyheigue.

+Career

 Sometime in the middle of the first decade of the 18th century Cantillon moved to France, where he attained French citizenship.
 By 1711, Cantillon found himself in the employment of British Paymaster General James Brydges, in Spain, where he organised payments to British prisoners of war during the War of Spanish Succession.
 Cantillon remained in Spain until 1714, cultivating a number of business and political connections, before returning to Paris.
 Cantillon then became involved in the banking industry working for a cousin, who at that time was lead-correspondent of the Parisian branch of a family bank.
 Two years later, thanks in large part to financial backing by James Brydges, Cantillon bought his cousin out and attained ownership of the bank.
 Given the financial and political connections Cantillon was able to attain both through his family and through James Brydges, Cantillon proved a fairly successful banker, specialising in money transfers between Paris and London.

 At this time, Cantillon became involved with British mercantilist John Law through the Mississippi Company.
 Based on the monetary theory proposed by William Potter in his 1650 tract The Key of Wealth, John Law posited that increases in the money supply would lead to the employment of unused land and labour, leading to higher productivity.
 In 1716, the French government granted him both permission to found the Banque Générale and virtual monopoly over the right to develop French territories in North America, named the Mississippi Company.
 In return, Law promised the French government to finance its debt at low rates of interest.
 Law began a financial speculative bubble by selling shares of the Mississippi Company, using the Banque Générales virtual monopoly on the issue of bank notes to finance his investors.